 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Xingjin Jian: (2.4., 3.7.)
+The most important thing is to ensure that the connection of the instrument, chip and reagent bottles is correct, which is the premise for all operations to proceed normally.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?